Npoubko/Miscellaneous-Quote-Images/README.md

 # Miscellaneous Quote Images
 The best quotes of various men, in image format.
-Go into the /images folder and scroll down to see all of them.
 Please download and share.

 If you're on your phone, open the "code" tab up top, click a book folder, and then scroll down to see the images.